FAQ

 This is a commitment to 5 psychotherapy sessions, 1 nutritional assessment, and 2 nutrition-specific follow-up sessions.
 While the structure of these packages can vary based on personal preferences and goals, typically we will devote the first three sessions to psychotherapy with the fourth session focusing on nutrition.
 Then, we will return to our psychotherapy sessions afterwards as a way of helping to integrate the recommended nutritional change.Our first session

-You can no longer book online with me, but you can email me at amiee@wilsoncounselling.ca or call me at 902-539-1122 to inquire about booking an appointment.
+New clients can no longer book online with me, but you can email me at amiee@wilsoncounselling.ca or call me at 902-539-1122 to inquire about booking an appointment.

 Of course.
 I recognize that I’m a total stranger and that sharing your innermost thoughts can be scary and overwhelming.
 I will be sure to follow whatever pace you’d like, whether this involves spending five sessions just getting to know one another or discussing your concerns right off the bat.
 I take being non-judgmental, compassionate, and genuine very seriously, and will be sure to be transparent with you about the therapy process so you know what to expect.
 Note that you are also welcome to bring a significant other, friend, or family with you at first if you feel this would be helpful for you.